joesingo/thesis/README.md

 - References to `\item`s: I think we have a mix of `\labelcref`, `\cref` and custom macros

+- List proofs: in KR chapter we have references back to items, but not in expertise chapter

 - Check if `\textcite` is really what I want

 - Duplicate references in bibliography